codeigniter4/CodeIgniter4/user_guide_src/source/outgoing/view_cells.rst

 Computed Properties
 ===================

-If you need to perform additional logic for one of the properties you can use computed properties.
+If you need to perform additional logic for one or more properties you can use computed properties.
 These require setting the property to either ``protected`` or ``private`` and implementing a public method whose name consists of the property name surrounded by ``get`` and ``Property``.
 ::

     namespace App\Cells;